mcsee/Software-Design-Articles/Articles/Wordle/How to Create a Wordle with TDD in Javascript/readme.md

 # Play to Win

-Now, we play to win
+Now, we play to win.

 We add the test and need to change hasWon() accordingly.